syncfusion-content/javascript-docs/js/api/ejFileExplorer.md

-Specifies the height of file explorer control
+Specifies the height of File Explorer control